Skip to content

 Aside from our field investigations, we have been collecting data for the last three years involving people’s haunting experiences, personality, cognition, and paranormal belief.
 This article was published in the Journal of Parapsychology.
 Our findings essentially show that haunt phenomena are fairly common in the population and that, despite relationships between haunt phenomena and paranormal belief, people who experience haunting are not more mentally ill, cognitively deficient, or neurotic than those who have not experienced haunt phenomena.
 Our article in PDF format is provided here: PARANORMAL BELIEF AND HAUNT EXPERIENCE.

 Psychosomatic Influence, Paranormal Belief, and EMF and GMF in a Mock Seance Setting.
 In collaboration with Dr. Lucinda Woodward and Elizabeth Laythe, we completed a laboratory study examining seance conditions and the reports of student participants over two series of ten sessions.
 Our results showed no camera or audio activity that might be construed as paranormal or anomalous.
 However, we found strong effects of suggestion on participants who reported a variety of physical symptoms (e.g., dizziness, nausea, hot and cold flashes, perceptions of movement, and visual and auditory reports of entities).
 Our research also shows a significant relationship between spikes in the geomagnetic field and subjects’ reports of activity, suggesting a relationship between brief geomagnetic spikes and reports of personal phenomena.
-This paper is currently under review in the Journal for Scientific Exploration.
+This paper is currently now published in the Journal for Scientific Exploration.